woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 The `onboarding` feature flag is enabled in the main WooCommerce Admin plugin build.
 That means the published version of the plugin on WordPress.org contains the onboarding feature, but it is visually off by default.
 See the "enable onboarding" section above.

 Sometimes, it may be necessary to generate a separate build of the plugin between public releases for internal testing or debugging.
-This can be done using the [building custom plugin builds](https://github.com/woocommerce/woocommerce-admin/blob/master/docs/feature-flags.md#building-custom-plugin-builds) feature of our build system.
+This can be done using the [building custom plugin builds](https://github.com/woocommerce/woocommerce-admin/blob/main/docs/feature-flags.md#building-custom-plugin-builds) feature of our build system.

-* Switch to the latest master branch and pull down any changes
+* Switch to the latest `main` branch and pull down any changes
 * Run `npm run build:release -- --slug onboarding --features '{"onboarding":true}'`
 * A special `woocommerce-admin-onboarding.zip` release will be generated, containing the latest onboarding code
 * Make sure to follow the directions in the "enabling onboarding" section above to properly use the build